groboclown/petronia/README.md

-# Petronia: A Python Windows Tiling Window Manager
+# Petronia: A Python Tiling Window Manager

 #### Or: How We Retrained Windows To Be Useful

 ## Version 3 In Development!

 [Because you didn't ask for it!](The_Great_V3.md)

+It is turning into a cross-platform window manager.

 ## Version 2.2 Is Out!